Pininfarina: Car production operations

 On 10 December 2011, Pininfarina announced it would end all automotive production.
 In truth, production ended in November 2010 with the conclusion of the contract to produce the Alfa Romeo Brera and Spider at the San Giorgio plant.

 Grugliasco factory

 Opened in 1958 with nearly 1,000 employees, by 1960 output exceeded 11,000 car bodies.
-In 2009 Pininfarina sold the factory to Finpiemonte, the public finance of the Piedmont Region, at the price of 14.4 million euro.
-Finpiemonte, as part of the deal, leases the plant to Gian Mario Rossignolo at a rent per year for six years renewable.
+In 2009, Pininfarina sold the factory to Finpiemonte, the public finance of the Piedmont Region, at the price of 14.4 million euros.
+Finpiemonte, as part of the deal, leases the plant to Gian Mario Rossignolo at a rent per year for six years, renewable.

 The Grugliasco sale did not include an adjacent structure that houses the wind tunnel.